AJ-Acevedo/dotfiles/README.md

 These dotfiles are a set of configuration files for macOS and Linux, that make my life in front of the keyboard just a little bit easier.

-dotfiles are like a programmers toolbox.
+dotfiles are like a programmer's toolbox.

-I am using macOS Big Sur 11.1 and my preferred Linux distributions are Debian and Ubuntu 20.04.
+I am using macOS Big Sur 11.x and my preferred Linux distributions are Debian and Ubuntu 20.04.

 For more information on dotfiles, checkout [dotfiles.github.io](http://dotfiles.github.io/)